hansenp/diachrscripts/docs/undirected_reference_interactions.rst

 Test file
 =========

-We have prepared aa Diachromatic interaction file to test the selection of undirected reference interactions:
+We have prepared a Diachromatic interaction file to test the selection of undirected reference interactions:

 .. code-block:: console